gardrek/bollox/README.md

 - `print_error(message)` - Print message string on stderr.

 - `typeof(obj)` - Returns a string describing the built-in type of any object `obj`.
-Returns one of "Nil", "Boolean", "Number", "String", "NativeFunction", "Function", "Class", or "Array".
+Returns one of "Nil", "Boolean", "Number", "String", "NativeFunction", "Function", "Class", "Instance", or "Array".